fscm/docker-docker/README.md

 An example on how the Docker daemon can be started:

 ```
-docker container --volume my_docker:/data:rw --detach --publish 2375:2375/tcp  --publish 2376:2376/tcp --name my_docker johndoe/my_docker start
+docker container run --volume my_docker:/data:rw --detach --privileged --publish 2375:2375/tcp --publish 2376:2376/tcp  --name my_docker fscm/docker start
 ```

 To see the output of the container that was started use the following command:

 ```
-docker container attach <CONTAINER_ID>
+docker container attach CONTAINER_ID
 ```

 Use the `ctrl+p` `ctrl+q` command sequence to detach from the container.

 #### Stop the Docker daemon

-If needed the Docker daemon can be stoped and later started again (as long as the command used to perform the initial start was as indicated before).
+If needed the Docker daemon server can be stoped and later started again (as long as the command used to perform the initial start was as indicated before).

 To stop the server use the following command:

 ```
-docker container stop <CONTAINER_ID>
+docker container stop CONTAINER_ID
 ```

 To start the server again use the following command:

 ```
-docker container start <CONTAINER_ID>
+docker container start CONTAINER_ID
 ```

 ### Docker daemon Status